Anglican Church of Tanzania: Membership

-Today, there are at least 2,500,000 Anglicans out of an estimated population of 61 500 000 in Tanzania.
+According to statistics from 2002 to 2016, there were at least 2,500,000 Anglicans out of an estimated population of 61,500,000 in Tanzania.
 According to a peer-reviewed quantitative study published in the Journal of Anglican Studies by Cambridge University Press in 2016, the Church of Tanzania has more than 2 million total members and approximately 170,000 active baptised members.

 Independent associations open to members of the church include the Mothers' Union (MU), the Tanzania Anglican Youth Organization (TAYO) and the Anglican Evangelistic Association (AEA).

 Among the Church's prominent educational institutions are the newly founded St. John's University of Tanzania based in Dodoma, as well as the two Provincial Theological Colleges, St. Phillip's located at Kongwa, and St Mark's in Dar es Salaam).

 The Central Tanganyika Press (CTP) and the Literature Organization (SKM, also known as the Dar es Salaam Bookshop), are autonomous church institutions with a prominent role in Anglican church life.

 Structure

-In common with other Anglican churches the Anglican Church of Tanzania has Episcopal polity.
-The Archbishop of Tanzania is both Metropolitan and Primate of the church.
+In common with other Anglican churches the Anglican Church of Tanzania has an episcopal polity.
+The Archbishop of Tanzania is both metropolitan and primate of the church.
 The church maintains a system of geographical parishes organized into dioceses.
 There are currently 28 dioceses, each headed by a diocesan bishop.